HCPSS/schoolsites-help/new-es-ms-functions.md

 ### Tagging news messages

-There are default tags that we've added to sites that we found were common across other school sites.
+We've added to default tags sites that we found were common across other school sites.
 These tags allow web managers to group related messages together for easy access, and will appear at the bottom of news messages for end-users to click on.

 If you'd like more tags added to the dropdown, <a href="mailto:webmaster@hcpss.org">contact us</a> and we'll find the best solution.